Mile News

 The field went through the first two laps in a swift 1:54, but the pace proved too punishing even for Snell who recounted post-race: “The first half Mile was, I felt, too fast, but I was carried along by the whole atmosphere and excitement.
 I could feel the pace catching up with me.
 I struggled along to the three-quarter mark, and from then on I was hanging on desperately.”

-In the evening race, Snell covered the last two painful laps in 2:00.1 to just dip under his old mark, 3:54.4 to 3:54.1.
+In the evening race, Snell covered the last two painful laps in 2:00.1 on the cinder track to just dip under his old mark, 3:54.4 to 3:54.1.
 His last Mile WR lasted less than 7 months when France’s Michel Jazy ran 3:53.6 on June 9, 1965.

 Also see Sports Illustrated article HERE.